JubbaSmail/aws-lambda-monitor-sqs-slack/README.md

 7. Click `Save`:
 <img width="900" src="https://github.com/Ismail-AlJubbah/aws-lambda-monitor-sqs-slack/raw/master/imgs/s4-5.png"/>

-Congrates, you are ready to test now!!
+Congrats, you are ready to test now!!

 ### Finally, Test:
 You can test using AWS Console or AWS CLI, I will show you how to test using the CLI: